techiediaries/make-money-for-developers-resources/README.md

-# make-money-for-developers-resources
-Make money for developers resources
+# Make Money for Developers Resources